epigen/atacseq_pipeline/README.md

 - first column (sample_name) contains the sample name
 - mandatory columns: data_source, skip_prepocess (yes/no, if yes -> sample will not be processed), all columns used in the respective data_source field in the pipeline configuration
 - columns describe technical variables flowcell, lane,...

-- 2 examples (hg38 & mm10) are provided in the test/ directory
+2 examples (hg38 & mm10) are provided in the test/ directory

 ## sample metadata specifications
 - every sample is a row and the columns correspond to metadata entries eg cell type or condition
+- first column (sample_name) contains the sample name
 - mandatory columns: pass_qc with numeric value between 0 and 1; every sample >0 is included in the downstream analysis

-- 2 examples (hg38 & mm10) are provided in the test/ directory
+2 examples (hg38 & mm10) are provided in the test/ directory